Jailed Bahraini activist taken to hospital with heart problems-supporters

-DUBAI (Reuters) - Prominent Bahraini rights campaigner Nabeel Rajab, in detention for alleged remarks criticizing the kingdom’s involvement in the war in Yemen and its prison system, was taken to hospital with a heart condition, supporters said on Twitter.
+DUBAI, June 28 (Reuters) - Prominent Bahraini rights campaigner Nabeel Rajab, in detention for alleged remarks criticizing the kingdom’s prison system and its involvement in a war in Yemen, has been taken to a hospital with a heart condition, supporters said on Twitter.

-A government official said Rajab had undergone medical checks in hospital and described his condition as normal.

 The 51-year-old activist, founder of the Bahrain Centre for Human Rights, had been repeatedly imprisoned since pro-democracy protests rocked the Western-allied Gulf island in 2011.